DiskRoco/DiskRoco/README.md

 ### Hi there 👋

-I am Rocosteve, amateur developer from Guangdong, China
+I am Rocosteve, an amateur developer from Guangdong, China

-My Blog (Chinese only): <a href="https://blog.srowo.cn" target="_blank">https://blog.srowo.cn</a>
+My Blog (Chinese only): https://blog.srowo.cn

-Reach me via the email listed in my Github profile
+ヾ(•ω•`)o Reach me via the email listed in my GitHub profile